lehins/tutorials/Haskell/containers/containers.md

 Nothing
 ```

-In order to refrain from redefining functions which trivially correspond to exisiting
+In order to refrain from redefining functions which trivially correspond to existing
 ones, let's go through some of them:

-* Checking existence of an employee by the social security number:
+* Checking presence of an employee by the social security number:
 ```haskell
 λ> mkSSN 585 11 1234 `Map.member` employees
 True